 - Recent leadership change (new CMO, new RevOps lead, new VP Marketing) — audit gives the new leader baseline understanding

-- Considering platform migration — audit tells you whether problems are Pardot or your configuration; switching platforms doesn't fix bad architecture
+- Considering platform migration to HubSpot or MCN — audit tells you whether problems are Pardot or your configuration; switching platforms does not fix bad architecture

 - Declining lead quality despite stable volume — usually a scoring or routing problem, audit isolates which